oserr/omblog/README.md

   * Login redirection.
 Example: when users try to like a blog post without being signed in, they are redirected to sign in, however, they are not redirected back to where they were before the first redirection.
+  * Make comment and blog forms full blown editors so that users have more freedom of expression, and to make it easier to tag the content of the blog or comment with HTML, e.g., bullet points, font styles, font color, pictures, etc.

 [1]: https://cloud.google.com/sdk/downloads
 [2]: https://cloud.google.com/appengine/docs/python/console/